-This course is designed to assist students in the knowledge of their chosen denomination as it relates to the universal Church.
+This course is designed to help leaners recognize major historical and theological developments of six major Christian traditions and to articulate the historical and theological developments of their own traditions.
 Independent research and personalized instruction will be part of the learning process.